 Seth is passionate about chamber music and creating new ways to connect with audiences.
-He helped form the Oceanus Quartet, which received a New England Conservatory Entrepreneurial grant for an educational/performance tour of Taiwan in May-June, 2015.
-Seth was a founding member of Phoenix, a chamber orchestra in Boston that creates unique concert experiences through programming, venue, and audience engagement.
-In Boston and in Austin he has been involved with Groupmuse, an online platform for organizing classical music house concerts.
-Seth has been a member of Greenville Symphony Orchestra and Spartanburg Philharmonic Orchestra in SC, and Discovery Ensemble in Boston, MA.
-He has been invited to numerous summer music festivals, including Interlochen Summer Arts Camp as a String Quartet Fellow, Taos School of Music, and the Colorado College and Sarasota Summer Music festivals.
+He formed the Oceanus Quartet with colleagues in Boston, which received a New England Conservatory Entrepreneurial grant for a tour of Taiwan in May-June, 2015.
+The quartet performed and coached students at universities, schools, and concert halls throughout Taiwan.
+Seth was also a founding member of Phoenix, a chamber orchestra in Boston that creates unique concert experiences through programming, venue, and audience engagement.
+Now in its eighth season, Phoenix has won the Improper Bostonian’s “Boston Best Classical Ensemble,” and was reviewed by the Boston Globe as “eminently worthy of your attention.”
+Since it’s 2013 inception, Seth has been involved with Groupmuse, an online platform for organizing classical music house concerts.
+In addition to performing house concerts in Massachusetts, Texas, and California, Seth has connected with audiences through regular live-stream Groupmuse performances during the COVID-19 pandemic.

 Dedicated to pedagogy and music education, Seth has worked with students of diverse levels and backgrounds internationally, both privately and with music organizations.
 His Doctorate research document, “House Concerts: Classical Music at the Heart of Community,” highlights the crucial role of house concerts in both the history of classical music as well as the modern music scene.